Loire Valley & Seine Cruise

 Day 8 - The Route des Abbayes

 We make our way to Duclair today, sailing through a landscape of steep cliffs and timeless villages, fleeting views of which helped inspire the Impressionist style itself.
 On arrival in Duclair we embark on an excursion along the Route des Abbayes, exploring the abbeys that line the route of the river by coach.
-Stretching between Rouen and Mont-Saint-Michel, this historic trail has seen religious orders being built here from the 5th century onward, and at one point there were up to 120 sites of worship.
+This historic trail has seen religious orders being built here from the 5th century onward, and at one point there were up to 120 sites of worship.
 Later we continue upriver to Honfleur, where we moor for the night.(B, L, D)

 Day 9 - Tour Honfleur or discover the beaches of WWII